 How to Decorate a Mountain Home

 When you think of a home in the mountains, the first image that comes to mind is a rustic log home or cabin.
 Yet, mountain homes can also be modern and contemporary.
-Regardless of your style of design, there are a few things to consider when designing a mountain home.
+Regardless of your design style, there are a few things to consider when designing a mountain home.

-Furniture choices should be made with these views in mind—think neutrals in the dining room to complement the mountains, and greens in the master to match the forest.
+Make furniture choices with these views in mind—think neutrals in the dining room to complement the mountains and greens in the master to match the forest.

-A snowy retreat in the mountains should be cozy and inviting, with a roaring fire, earth tone colors, plush fabrics, and unique artwork.
+A snowy mountain retreat should be cozy and inviting, with a roaring fire, earth-tone colors, plush fabrics, and unique artwork.
 The best way to achieve this is by layering textures.
 Think upholstery, area rugs, throw pillows, blankets, and window treatments.
-All of these components add up to creating a room that you’d like to curl up in and relax.
+These components create a room you’d like to relax in.

-Soft layers don’t only work to create a cozy space, they also work to soften the acoustics.
-Try to use local materials such as timber and stone that instantly create a homey feel.
+Soft layers don’t only work to create a cozy space; they also work to soften the acoustics.
+Use local materials such as timber and stone that instantly create a homey feel.

-Search for textiles that have texture to them, such as a chunky knit throw, rough wooden surfaces, and deep pile area rugs.
-Texture comes from a wide variety of sources – from soft fabrics and textiles to harder materials like wood and stone.
+Search for textiles with texture, such as a chunky knit throw, rough wooden surfaces, and deep pile area rugs.
+Texture comes from various sources – from soft fabrics and textiles to harder materials like wood and stone.

-Texture can also be added through the use of natural materials such as seagrass, leather, and linen.
+Also, add texture through natural materials such as seagrass, leather, and linen.
 Effective layering includes everything from textiles (pillows, area rugs, throws), lighting (overhead, table lamps, ambient features), furniture (sofas, chairs, coffee tables, accent tables), wall hangings (artwork, mirrors, photos), wall treatments (paint, wallpaper) and décor (vases, floral arrangements, books).

 Go au naturel with earthly colors and materials in their purest forms.
 Neutral colors work well with the natural materials used for mountain homes.
 Mix and match different neutral shades and layer with contrasting textures.
 Think faux fur, wool, and rough linens.